 As we all know that ‘In a healthy body lives a healthy mind, emotions & energy’.
 And to keep yourself healthy & pleasant, yoga & exercise plays a vital role.
 These two are closely interrelated to each other.
 Till now we have looked at the various aspects of Yoga and Its impact on our lives.
 It’s now time to know the relationship between yoga and exercise.
 We will understand how these two things are reasonably different but still inseparable from each other.

 What is an Exercise?: Let us look at the most simplistic definition of an exercise.
 An exercise is a series of rapid bodily/physical movements in a particular way which is intended to bring about the physical fitness and wellness for ourselves.
 Exercise can be defined in many different ways.
-There are different kinds of exercises which a person can do depending upon the kind of outcomes s/he is looking for.
+There are different kinds of exercises which a person can do depending on the kind of outcomes s/he is looking for.
 For e.g If you want a good looking muscular body, then there would be a certain series of exercises, If you just need general fitness or a weight loss then there would be a different set of exercises.
 There are many health benefits of exercise.
 It strengthens your physical body, It helps you tone your muscles, It also impacts positively on your different body systems like respiratory system, cardiovascular system, digestive system, circulatory system & endocrine system.
-Exercise helps a person fighting against diseases like heart disease, obesity, asthma, depression, cancer etc. Exercise also improves upon our immune system so that our body and its various systems are better equipped to fight against any external viral attacks.
+Exercise helps a person fighting against diseases like heart disease, obesity, asthma, depression, cancer etc. Exercise also improves our immune system so that our body and its various systems are better equipped to fight against any external viral attacks.

 Yoga & Asanas: We have already looked upon the yoga asanas deep enough in our previous articles.
 Asana is any posture which is comfortable for a person to hold.
 These are the tools using which we can consciously manipulate our life energies to create health, blissfulness & joy.
 Yoga Asanas play a significant role in bringing about a transformation at the level of body, mind, emotions & energies.